transloadit/go-sdk/README.md

 		panic(err)
 	}

   // All files have now been uploaded and the assembly has started but no
   // results are available yet since the conversion has not finished.
-	// The AssemblyWatcher provides functionality for polling until the assembly
+  // WaitForAssembly provides functionality for polling until the assembly
   // has ended.
-	waiter := client.WaitForAssembly(context.Background(), info.AssemblyUrl)
+  info, err = client.WaitForAssembly(context.Background(), info.AssemblyUrl)
-	info = <-waiter.Response
+  if err != nil {
+    panic(err)
+  }

 	fmt.Printf("You can view the result at: %s\n", info.Results["resize"][0].Url)
 }